smaret/gildas-mode/README.md

 # Features

-* Syntax highlighting based on f90-mode
+* Syntax highlighting of comments and keywords
 * Python mode for PyGildas chunks, based on polymode

 # Installation